-Improving quality and predictability of Embedded Computer Systems (ECS) are prerequisites to increase, or even maintain, profitability.
-Similarly, there is a call for predictability in the ECS engineering processes; keeping quality under control, while at the same time meeting stringent cost and time-tomarket constraints.
+Improving quality of Embedded Computer Systems (ECS) is a prerequisite to increase, or even maintain, profitability.
+Similarly, there is a call for predictability in the ECS engineering processes; keeping quality under control, while at the same time meeting stringent cost and timeto-market constraints.
 This calls for new systematic engineering approaches to design, develop, and maintain ECS software.
-Component-Based Software Engineering (CBSE) is such a technique, currently used in office applications, but with a - still unproven - potential for embedded dependable software systems.
+Component-Based Software Engineering (CBSE) is such a technique, currently used in office applications, but which is unproven for embedded dependable software systems.
 In CBSE, software is structured into components and systems are constructed by composing and connecting these components.
 CBSE can be seen as an extension of the object-oriented approach, where components may have additional interface types than the traditional method invocation of objects.
 Similarly to objects, simpler components can be aggregated to produce more complex components.

 In this paper, we present the ongoing work of devising a component technology for distributed, embedded, safety critical, dependable, resource constrained real-time systems.
 Systems with these characteristics are common in the automotive, robotics, and automation industries.
-Hence, we cooperate with leading product companies (e.g. ABB, Bombardier and Volvo) and some of their suppliers (e.g. CC Systems and Arcticus Systems) in order to establish this novel component technology.
+Hence, we cooperate with leading product companies (e.g. ABB, Bombardier and Volvo) and some of their suppliers (e.g. Arcticus Systems and CC Systems) in order to establish this novel component technology.